Can I Trust Cloud Backups?

 It’s just not practical to back up everything online.

 Most online backup services ignore your system and back up only your data.
 Even then, you need to be careful to ensure they’re backing up what you think they are.
-For example, if you keep data outside of the default Documents folder, you may have to take extra steps to tell the service to back that up as well.
+For example, if you keep data outside of your default Documents folder, you may have to take extra steps to tell the service to back that up as well.

 The implication is simple: if you have a major system failure and lose everything, your online backup won’t help restore your machine.
 It’ll restore your data after you’ve rebuilt your machine and reinstalled the operating system and applications.